profile-pic

 Health Package Booking App

-Developed a React Native application for booking health packages across top cities in India with improved session success and faster load times.
+Developed a React Native application for booking health packages across India's top cities.
+Engineered React Native frontend for a health package booking app, serving 25K+ users with 98% session success and 40% faster load times.

 Education